wilkelab/Opfi/paper/paper.md

 # Implementation

 Opfi is implemented in Python, and uses several bioinformatics tools for gene cluster feature annotation [Camacho:2009; Steinegger:2017; Buchfink:2021; Edgar:2007; Shi:2019].
 Users can install Opfi and all of it's dependencies from Bioconda, using the conda package manager.
-Opfi consists of two major components: Gene Finder, for discovery of gene clusters, and Operon Analyzer, for rule-based filtering, deduplication, visualization, and re-annotation of gene clusters identified by Gene Finder.
+Opfi consists of two major components: Gene Finder, for discovery of gene clusters, and Operon Analyzer, for rule-based filtering, deduplication, and visualization of gene clusters identified by Gene Finder.
 All modules generate output in a comma-separated (CSV) format that is common to the entire package.

 ## Example Gene Finder usage